bakame-php/http-structured-fields/README.md

 `bakame/http-structured-fields` is a framework-agnostic PHP library that allows you to parse, serialize and build HTTP Structured Fields in PHP according to the [RFC8941][1].

-HTTP Structured fields are intended for use for new HTTP fields that wish to use a common syntax that is more restrictive than traditional HTTP field values.
-They will be used to retrofit current fields value to make them compliant with the new syntax.

 ## System Requirements

 **PHP >= 8.1** is required but the latest stable version of PHP is recommended.